-Now, this was relatively easy, determining the volume of elements other than rectangular might be a little bit more tricky however.
+Now, this was relatively easy; determining the volume of elements other than rectangular might be a little bit more tricky, though.
 To make out the volume other common three dimensional object, go to our volume calculator.

 While we're around these areas, check out the density calculator, where you can calculate the density of any given object based on its weight and volume.